Our Experience Speaks For Itself

 HMRC undertook two days of 2 hour “invigilations” at lunchtime at a catering outlet.
 Most sales are takeaway sales.
 HMRC disputed the level of zero rated sales and assessments were raised in excess of £85,000.

 A VAT specialist made various representations to HMRC and attended negotiations with our client at ADR.
-The assessments were eventually reduced to an agreed amount resulting in a saving to our client of about 70%.
+The Value Added Tax assessments were eventually reduced to an agreed amount resulting in a saving to our client of about 70%.